 Fish can accumulate toxins from water pollution, such as mercury, dioxins and polychlorinated biphenyls (PCBs), which can then get passed to people through consumption of fish/fish products (including fish oil, unless your supplements go through a strict decontamination process).

 Our Solution: Algal Oil

-Because we care about you and the environment, our Vegan Omega-3 is proudly made from algal oil.
-It’s the new vegan kid in town, and it may be the answer to every Omega-3 supplement-seeker’s problems – allowing you to get the Omega-3 you need, without the fish.
+It’s the new vegan kid in town, and it may be the answer to every Omega-3 supplement-seeker’s problems – allowing you to get the Omega-3 levels you need, without the fish.

 What’s great about algal oil?

 Fish don’t produce Omega-3 by themselves any more than humans do – they get it from eating algae that contains a plant-based type of Omega-3.
-So they’re really the middleman in the whole process.
+Fish are the the middleman in the whole process.

 Researchers figured out that instead of going through our fishy friends for Omega-3, we could go directly to the source – the algae, which is naturally-rich in EPA and DHA (and which is why our supplement has it, too!)

 This marine algae can be produced sustainably on farms, and is vegetarian/vegan, kosher and organic.
 Best of all, it enables you to get enough Omega-3s in your diet in a sustainable and humane way.